-The authors of a new meta-analysis believe that, in
+The authors of a new meta-analysis believe that,

-the face of raging opioid abuse and dependence, ketamine could be a safe and reasonable alternative for treating acute pain in the emergency room (ER).
-Although the powerful anesthetic has gained a reputation as
+in the face of raging opioid abuse and dependence, ketamine could be a safe and reasonable alternative for treating acute pain in the emergency room (ER).
+Although the powerful anesthetic has gained a reputation

-a club drug, it is safe, effective, and well-tolerated in the medical setting.
+as a club drug, it is safe, effective, and well-tolerated in the medical setting.
 It is not especially addictive and is not known to trigger respiratory depression, although it does have some dissociative psychological

 effects.
-Its use has been studied for the purpose of treating migraine, addiction, and depression, among other conditions; and now, researchers at the Washington University School of Medicine in St. Louis are exploring
+Its use has been studied for the purpose of treating migraine, addiction, and depression, among other conditions; and now, researchers at the Washington University School of Medicine in St. Louis are

-its possible use to independently manage acute pain in the ER.
+exploring its possible use to independently manage acute pain in the ER.
 A search of the literature turned up only three trials that met their criteria.
-Looking at data for the 261 participants, the review authors concluded
+Looking at data for the 261 participants, the review authors

-comfortable using [ketamine] instead of opioids" when appropriate, but not universally.
+can feel comfortable using [ketamine] instead of opioids" when appropriate, but not universally.
 The meta-analysis results appear in Academic Emergency Medicine.